BOARD OF DIRECTORS

-Above all, Dr. Tait sought to improve the lives of young people in the community who he feels should be a top priority.
-His passion for providing underserved youth with guidance through mentorship, and desire to see all underserved youth in the community excel, led him to establish an healthcare-related educational scholarship assistance fund and internships for bright, talented, committed young people striving for academic excellence with strong connections to the Harlem community.
-Dr. Tait received his VMD in 1968 from the University of Pennsylvania.
+As an entrepreneur and CEO of a community-based organization, he provided educational opportunities and resources for young people in the community whom he feels should be a top priority.
+His passion for providing youth with guidance through mentorship, and desire to see all underserved youth in the community excel, continues to be a driving force in leading him to establish educational scholarship assistance for bright, talented, committed young people striving for academic excellence with strong connections to the Harlem community.

 Dr. Tait contends that at the end of the day, it is not about what you have or even what you have accomplished….it is about who you’ve lifted up, who you have made better.
 It is about what you have given back.
 He would also like to impart the following quote, “As you grow older, you discover that you have two hands….one for helping yourself, the other for helping others.”
 Use both well.

 Richard serves as an SVP/client advisor with the Bessemer Trust Company.
 He has over 15 years of experience in the financial services industry as a financial analyst.
 J.P.
 Morgan Chase, Mark Asset Management, and Scudder Kemper Investments are just a few of the firms he has worked with.
 Richard received his B.S. in Electrical Engineering from Boston University and an M.B.A. in Finance from Columbia Business School.
 He is also a Certified Financial Planner (CFP), a Certified Trust and Financial Advisor (CTFA), and has Series 7 and 63 licenses.

 Michael has worked in the real estate industry for over 25 years.
 He is a principal of Uptown Gambit, Inc., a real estate brokerage and development firm located in Harlem, where he manages real estate sales, finance, and developments.
 Michael is a graduate of the University of Florida.